 - Historic town of Swellendam

-After lunch at the Vergelegen Camphors Restaurant we drive to Mossel Bay, making a short stop in Swellendam, the third oldest town settled in South Africa by the Dutch East India Company.
-Founded in 1746 by the Governor of the Cape Province, Hendrik Swellengrebel, and his wife Helena Ten Damme, the town displays its rich history through its marvellous Cape Dutch and Victorian architecture.
-It has over 50 National monuments, most of them excellent examples of Cape Dutch architecture.
+Following lunch, we drive to Mossel Bay, making a short stop in Swellendam, the third oldest town settled in South Africa by the Dutch East India Company.
+Founded in 1746, the town displays its rich history through marvellous Cape Dutch and Victorian architecture.
 (Overnight Mossel Bay) BL

 Knysna Quays - 3 nights